Euro 2020 was an excellent tournament for many reasons, but the behaviour of England’s ‘fans’ was not one of them.

 Steaua Bucharest vs Chelsea (March 2013)

-A raucous reception was guaranteed for Chelsea when they took on Steaua Bucharest in this Europa League tie.
+A raucous reception was promised for Chelsea when they took on Steaua Bucharest in this Europa League tie.

 The supporters of the Romanian outfit took hostilities too far however, with green lasers – captured on the live TV footage – shone on the faces of Frank Lampard, David Luiz and co.